Facts About Sugar - 9 Sweet Tricks

 Halloween is one of my favorite holidays.
 I love coming up with a great costume and all the activities that come with the fall season.
-I also dread it a bit because it seems that the next three months are a challenging part of a healthy lifestyle with all the treats that follow: Halloween, Thanksgiving, Christmas, and back to New Years and resolutions.
+I also dread it a bit because it seems that the next three months are a challenging part of a healthy lifestyle with all the treats that follow: Halloween, Thanksgiving, Christmas, and back to New Year and resolutions.
+It's important to be aware of the facts about sugar during this time.

+Let's find out facts about sugar.
 Sugar is a natural ingredient that has been part of our diet for thousands of years.
+Sugars are carbohydrates that provide energy for the body, including keto glucose levels.
 Sugars are carbohydrates that provide energy for the body.
-The most common sugar in the body is glucose which your brain, major organs and muscles need to function properly.
+The most common sugar in the body is glucose which your brain, major organs, and muscles need to function properly.
 The United States Department of Agriculture (USDA) reports that the average American consumes between 150 to 170 pounds of refined sugars in one year.

 If you eat 2,000 calories per day, your goal is to eat less than 200 calories (50 grams) of added sugar.
 The American Heart Association is even stricter: It recommends women consume no more than 100 calories (24 grams) of added sugar per day; men, no more than 150 calories (36 grams).
 According to the USDA, sweetened fruit drinks account for 10% of the total added sugars we consume.
 Candy and cake come in at 5% each.
 Ready-to-eat cereal comprises 4% of the total.
 So do each of these categories: table sugar and honey; cookies and brownies; and syrups and toppings.
 The biggest chunk, making up 26% of added sugars, comes from a variety of prepared foods like ketchup, canned vegetables and fruits, and peanut butter.

-The body does not distinguish between the different types of sugar and breaks them down in exactly the same way.
-For example, the sucrose in an apple is broken down in exactly the same way as the sucrose in the snack size snickers.
-All sugars are carbohydrates, known as "simple" carbs, since they're composed of just one sugar molecule.
+The body does not distinguish between the different types of sugar and breaks them down in exactly the same way within a healthy meal plan.
+For example, the sucrose in an apple is broken down in exactly the same way as the sucrose in the snack-size Snickers.
+All sugars are carbohydrates, known as "simple" carbs since they're composed of just one sugar molecule.
 The label on a can of Pepsi reads 41 grams of carbs and 41 grams of sugar.
 This means that every single carbohydrate comes from sugar.
 The label on a package of plain oatmeal will read 18 grams of carbs and only one gram of sugar.
 Almost all of the carbs in oatmeal are made up of long chains of sugar molecules called "complex" carbs.
-Oatmeal, along with sweet potatoes, wheat breads, rice and corn, is a complex carb, also known as a starch.
+Oatmeal, along with sweet potatoes, wheat bread, rice, and corn, is a complex carb, also known as a starch.

 We have so many sweet foods available that it is hard not to eat too much sugar.
 Too much sugar (which often comes with too much fat) can cause you to gain weight.
 Any excess calories will lead to overweight and sugar is one of the easiest things to eat in excess.
 We need to learn moderation.